Sisak-Moslavina earthquake: relief operations from Istria

 Observation

-On 15 January, we drove approximately 100 kg of collected dry food to Rene Pronk in the disaster area.
-The Facebook volunteer group ‘vanuit_istrie’ had collected 75% of the food.
-Upon arrival — a three-hour drive through winter landscapes — we unloaded, received a tour of the photo gallery and made initial preparations for a visit to isolated elderly people in the area.
+On 15 January, we drove about 100 kg of collected dry food to Rene Pronk in the disaster area.
+The Facebook volunteer group ‘vanuit_istrie’ collected 75% of the food.
+We arrived after a three-hour drive through winter landscapes.
+We unloaded and got a tour of the photo gallery.
+We also started preparing for a visit to isolated elderly people in the area.

 Context

-The earthquake struck the Sisak-Moslavina region with a magnitude that caused the entire area to subside by 30 centimetres.
+The earthquake hit the Sisak-Moslavina region hard.
+The entire area sank by 30 centimetres.
 A gap of kilometres formed through the epicentre.
 Aftershocks of 2.5 to 4 on the Richter scale followed daily.
-Parts of buildings continued to collapse.
+Parts of buildings kept collapsing.

 On 1 January, I joined a convoy of caravans and relief supplies.
-We saw streets that had not yet appeared in local news.
-Bulldozers and cranes were clearing streets and removing the last remnants of walls and roofs on the verge of collapse.
-Everyone knew it was not over.
+We saw streets that hadn’t appeared in local news.
+Bulldozers and cranes were clearing streets, removing the last remnants of walls and roofs that were about to collapse.
+Everyone knew it wasn’t over.

 Reading

-What stood out was the gap between media attention in the Netherlands, Belgium and Germany — virtually absent — and the reality on the ground.
-After eight days, villages were reached where people sat in collapsed houses thinking the end of the world had arrived.
-No electricity, no water, and roads impassable due to cracks and subsidence.
+What stood out was the gap between media attention in the Netherlands, Belgium and Germany, which was almost non-existent, and the reality on the ground.
+After eight days, villages were reached where people sat in collapsed houses thinking the world had ended.
+No electricity, no water.
+Roads impassable because of cracks and subsidence.

 The region is poor.
 Many residents bake their own bread, live on legumes from their own garden and slaughter a chicken once a week.
 The meat industry (Gavrilović) is the best-known employer, but the population lives off the land.
-This is not the Croatia that tourists know.
+This isn’t the Croatia tourists know.

 Notes

-Relief efforts partly stalled in logistics.
+Relief efforts got stuck in logistics.
 A truck with 10 tons of food from Germany reached a warehouse in Zagreb but never made it to the disaster area.
-That is why we took matters into our own hands.
-Groups from Urk (€4,000 collected), Belgium (two trucks), and Hellevoetsluis (fully loaded car) did the same.
+That’s why we took matters into our own hands.
+Groups from Urk (€4,000 collected), Belgium (two trucks) and Hellevoetsluis (fully loaded car) did the same.
 Villa Selo Mekisi made its house available for overnight stays.

-The Red Cross branch in Poreč was surprised by the scale: sixteen pallets on the first day, ten pallets at the Rovinj depot on the second day — simply because there was no more space.
+The Red Cross branch in Poreč was surprised by the scale: sixteen pallets on the first day, ten pallets at the Rovinj depot on the second day, because there was no more space left.